EPS: Efficient Patch Sampling for Video Overfitting in Deep Super-Resolution Model Training: Related Work

-\textbf{Content-aware Neural Video Delivery.} NAS~\cite{NAS_2018} was among the first proposed neural-enhanced video delivery frameworks to integrate a per-video SR model.
+NAS~\cite{NAS_2018} was one of the first neural-enhanced video delivery frameworks proposed to integrate a per-video SR model.
 A DNN is trained for each LR video content, and both the LR video and its associated DNN are delivered to the client side, which are jointly used to enhance its quality.
 LiveNAS~\cite{LiveNAS_2020} proposed a live video ingest framework that integrates an online training module into the original NAS approach~\cite{NAS_2018}.
 However, content-aware SR models with large parameters still introduce an overhead to the delivery process.
-SRVC~\cite{SRVC_2021} encodes a video into content streams and time-varying model streams, updating only a fraction of the model parameters over video chunks to handle the available bandwidth budget better.
-DeepStream~\cite{amirpour_deepstream_2022} utilizes compressed content-aware SR networks to achieve significant bitrate savings while maintaining the same quality for end-user devices with GPU capabilities.
+SRVC~\cite{SRVC_2021} encodes a video into content streams and time-varying model streams, updating only a fraction of the model parameters over video chunks to better handle the available bandwidth budget.
+DeepStream~\cite{DeepStream_2025} utilizes compressed content-aware SR networks to achieve significant bitrate savings while maintaining the same quality for end-user devices with GPU capabilities.
 Nevertheless, these approaches still demand significant computational resources for training the network; however, utilizing patch sampling can mitigate this requirement.